systematic-trader/portfolio-manager/README.md

 # Portfolio Manager

-This is an open-source project tailored for individuals who are already proficient in automated quantitative analysis and trading.
+This is an open-source project tailored for users who are already proficient in automated quantitative analysis and trading.

 ## Usage